eXsio/php-object-decorator/README.md

 ### My Use Case:

-Why did I spawn this abomination?
+Why did I spawn this little, cute abomination?
 I needed exactly what is decribed in the prior paragraph.
+I've created a Symfony
+Messenger
-I've created a Symfony Messenger application that sends and receives Messages asynchronously.
+application that sends and receives Messages asynchronously.
 But I wanted it to be smart and cool.
 I wanted for the Message Objects to have advanced features, like the ability to update the progress of the Message processing.